QuarkNerd/blog/rcaulcott-cooper/_posts/2015-09-09-internProject2015.md

 ## Creating the Chart

 The key component of creating our Primary Chart was a fantastic and easy to use component from d3fc - [multi]( http://scottlogic.github.io/d3fc/components/series/multi.html).
-This gave us the ability to use multiple functions from d3fc and our own code at the same time:
+This gave us the ability to use multiple components from d3fc and our own code at the same time:
  {% highlight js %}
 var gridlines = fc.annotation.gridline();
 var candlestick = fc.series.candlestick();